 7 Best ETFs for Rising Interest Rates

-Investors have plenty of tools to combat higher bond yields.
+Investors have plenty of tools to combat higher bond yields as the Fed gets aggressive.
 Here are seven of the best ETFs to head off interest-rate risk.

 Higher Treasury yields have been a buzzworthy topic on Wall Street recently – and the trend has investors seeking out the best stocks and ETFs for rising interest rates.

 To be clear, these are not "high" rates by any stretch of the imagination.
-Those who know their market history will recall the 10-year Treasury yield higher than 10% in the early 1980s, rates regularly around 7% in the 1990s and T-notes yielding north of 3% as recently as 2018.
-By any historical measure, 1.6% is still pretty tame.
+Those who know their market history will recall the 10-year Treasury yield was higher than 10% in the early 1980s, rates were regularly around 7% in the 1990s and T-notes yielded north of 3% as recently as 2018.
+By any historical measure, 2.2% is still pretty tame.

 Let's explore seven of the best ETFs for rising interest rates.
 Many of these funds include some of the best stocks for higher rates and allow you to either profit off the trend of rising interest rates or, in an ideal world, at least sidestep any trouble.

 Data is as of Feb.
 9. Dividend yields represent the trailing 12-month yield, which is a standard measure for equity funds.

 Financial Select Sector SPDR ETF

 - Dividend yield: 1.6%

 - Expenses: 0.10%, or $10 annually for every $10,000 invested